 MUNICIPAL EMPLOYEE INFORMATION Name: Peter D. Cook Title or Position: Member (volunteer, unpaid) Municipal Agency: Wellfleet Bike & Walkways Committee Agency Address: 300 Main Street Wellfleet, MA 02667 Office Phone: 508-349-0300 Office E-mail: bikeandwalkways@wellfleet-ma.gov My duties require me to participate in a particular matter, and I may not participate because of a financial interest that I am disclosing here.
 I request a determination from my appointing authority about how I should proceed.
-PARTICULAR MATTER Particular matter E.g., a judicial or other The Bike & Walkways Committee is charged by the Selectboard as follows: proceeding, application, submission, request for a ruling or other "To consider ways to provide safe areas for biking and walking." determination, contract, claim, controversy, charge, accusation, arrest, decision, determination, or finding.
-Specifically: "1.
-To work with the Cape Cod National Seashore, the Towns of Provincetown and Truro and the Cape Cod Commission to establish the continuation of the bike trail northward into Provincetown.
-2. To prepare a plan for future bike and walking routes throughout the town of Wellfleet."
-Your required participation in the particular matter: The committee advises the Selectboard.
-I am one of five voting members of the committee.
-The committee will be evaluating alternative routes and other initiatives throughout Wellfleet in order to provide recommendations to the Selectboard.
-E.g., approval, lisapproval, decision, ecommendation, endering advice, nvestigation, other.
+PARTICULAR MATTER Particular matter E.g., a judicial or other The Bike & Walkways Committee is charged by the Selectboard as follows: proceeding, application, submission, request "To consider ways to provide safe areas for biking and walking." for a ruling or other determination, contract, claim, controversy, Specifically: "1 To work with the Cape Cod National Seashers, the Towns of During the Cape Cod National Seashers, the Tow charge, accusation, "1.
+To work with the Cape Cod National Seashore, the Towns of Provincetown and Truro and the Cape Cod Commission to establish the continuation of the bike trail northward arrest, decision, determination, or finding.
+Into Provincetown. - 2.
+To prepare a plan for future bike and walking routes throughout the town of Wellfleet."
+Cour required Your required participation in the The committee advises the Selectboard.
+I am one of five voting members of the particular matter: committee.
+The committee will be evaluating alternative routes and other initiatives throughout Wellfleet in order to provide recommendations to the Selectboard. a opprovol , a service de la concelectedard. .g., approval, lisapproval, decision, ecommendation, endering advice, vestigation, other.
 FINANCIAL INTEREST IN THE PARTICULAR MATTER Vrite an X by all hat apply.
 I have a financial interest in the matter.
-X My immediate family member has a financial interest in the matter.
 My business partner has a financial interest in the matter.
 I am an officer, director, trustee, partner or employee of a business organization, and the business organization has a financial interest in the matter.
 I am negotiating or have made an arrangement concerning future employment with a person or organization, and the person or organization has a financial interest in the matter.

-Financial interest in the matter Some alternative bike and walkway initiatives that the committee may discuss abut properties owned by my immediate family members in Wellfleet.
+Financial interest in the matter Some alternative bike and walkway initiatives that the committee may discuss abut- properties owned by my immediate family members in Wellfleet.
 Specifically, 1) My sister lives on Oriole Lane, abutting the former Amsler property where the DCR originally planned to terminate the Cape Cod Rail Trail.
-The DCR placed that plan on hole last year after the Selectboard wrote to Gov Baker opposing the plan in accordance with the 2019 Annual Town Meeting Article 44, as voted by the Town.
+The DCR placed that plan on hold last year after the Selectboard wrote to Gov Baker opposing the plan in accordance with the 2019 Annual Town Meeting Article 44, as voted by the Town.
 2) My mother lives on East Main Street.
 The DOT/Town's preliminary designs include a sidewalk and shoulder lanes along a section of Main Street that runs past her property, as part of the Route 6-Main Street intersection reconstruction.
 Bike and walkway planning for Wellfleet will presumably create value for the entire town.
 However, it is reasonably foreseeable that recommending, or not recommending, a specific bike or walkway initiative near a family member's property may affect their financial interest by changing, either positively or negatively, their property value.
 Taking into account the facts I have disclosed above, I believe I can perform my official duties objectively and fairly, as I have sworn to do in my oath of office.
-Employee signature: At Dank Date: 18 February 2021
+Employee signature: At D. c.k Date: 18 February 2021